Local H-Principles for Partial Holomorphic Relations

-All the previous kinds of $h$--principles for germs can also be defined for fibered differential relations.
-In this case we will also say that the $h$--principles for germs are \emph{relative to $Q$}, a compact subset of $P$, if the homotopies can be chosen to be fixed at $Q$ when the former parametric germ of extended formal solution is holonomic over $Q\times\op(S)$.
+All the previous types of $h$--principles for germs can also be defined for fibered differential relations.
+In this case we will also say that the $h$--principles for germs are \emph{relative to $Q$}, a compact subset (that will always be assumed to be a CW-subcomplex) of $P$, if the homotopies can be chosen to be fixed at $Q$ when the former parametric germ of extended formal solution is holonomic over $Q\times\op(S)$.
 We also say that the $h$--principle is relative to the fiber if it is relative to every compact subset $Q\subset P$.

-\begin{definition} Let $\calR\subset X^{(r)}$ be a partial differential relation of $X\to B$, let $S\subset B$ be a closed subset, let $P$ be a compact Hausdorff space and let $Q\subset P$ be a compact subset.
-Then we will say that $\calR$ satisfies an $h$--principle that is parametric with parameter $P$ relative to $Q$ if the fibered relation $\calR_P:=P\times\calR$ satisfies an $h$--principle that is relative to the fiber $Q$.
-In addition we will say that \begin{itemize} \item the $h$--principle is full if it is parametric for every disk $P=\DD^k$ and relative to every $\partial P$. \item the parametric over $P$ $h$--principle is relative to parameter if it is relative to $Q$ for every compact subset $Q\subset P$. \item the $h$--principle is parametric if it is parametric for every compact Hausdorff space $P$. \item the $h$--principle is parametric and relative to parameter if it is parametric and for every compact Hausdorff space $P$ the parametric over $P$ $h$--principle is relative to parameter. \end{itemize} We can define analogously the full, parametric and/or relative to parameter versions of the relative and weakly relative to domain $h$--principles for germs.
+\begin{definition} Let $\calR\subset X^{(r)}$ be a partial differential relation of $X\to B$, let $S\subset B$ be a closed subset, let $P$ be a compact space and let $Q\subset P$ be a compact subset.
+Then $\calR$ satisfies an $h$--principle that is parametric with parameter $P$ relative to $Q$ if the fibered relation $\calR_P:=P\times\calR$ satisfies an $h$--principle that is relative to $Q$.
+In addition \begin{itemize} \item the parametric over $P$ $h$--principle is relative to parameter if it is relative to $Q$ for every compact subset $Q\subset P$, \item the $h$--principle is parametric if it is parametric for every compact space $P$, \item the $h$--principle is parametric and relative to parameter if it is parametric and for every compact space $P$, the parametric over $P$ $h$--principle is relative to parameter. \end{itemize} We define analogously the full, parametric and/or relative to parameter versions of the relative and weakly relative to domain $h$--principles for germs.
 Note that it is also possible for fibered relations. \end{definition}